russellf9/f9-ionic-webrtc/README.md

 # from xcode select -> project -> device -> run ( the play like button )

 ```
-* Error whiche referes to the *? and the armv7 architecture
+* Error which perhaps refers to the arm64 and the armv7s architecture

 **gulp utilities**